cons

 Self-correction.
 A bad skill creates new recurring patterns — workarounds.
 Next cycle detects them, proposes replacements.
 The error signal is the action store itself.

 Written via the double loop.
-This post is its own demo: the conversation that wrote it performed perceive → filter → attend → remember on the Soar episodes, and the result is the consolidation record you just read.
+This post is its own demo: the conversation that wrote it performed perceive → filter → attend → transmit on the Soar episodes, and the result is the consolidation record you just read.